open-resources/dash_curriculum/tutorial/part2/chapter8.md

 3. `y='lifeExp` instructs the `lifeExp` column in `df` to appear on the y-axis
 4. `title="PX Line plot"` is optional, and creates a title in the top left corner.
 5. `template='plotly_white'` is also optional, and creates a minimal figure layout with a white background.

+See the [line chart page](https://plotly.com/python-api-reference/generated/plotly.express.line.html#plotly.express.line) of the Plotly Express high-level interface to read more about the line chart attributes

 ### 8.3.3 Adding multiple lines with different colors
 So far so good, but the data set includes data for many more countries that could be brought into the light.
 The way you add data from another country can seem a bit strange at first, but it's also an important part of what makes Plotly Express so powerful and flexible.